solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `primary`
   - The users primary account.
 This account will be used for sign in, and is expected to have the users primary assets.
+- `identity`
+  - An account that contains the users preffered identity credentials.
+Identity accoutns should be used for e.g sign in.
 - `feePayer`
   - Fee payer accounts, when present, should be used to pay for transaction fees.
 This profile is incompatible with the `immutable` profile, a fee payer account cannot be `immutable`.
 - `mutable`